nvpro-samples/nvpro_core/nvvk/README.md

 The extensions_vk files takes care of loading and providing the symbols of Vulkan C Api extensions.
-It is generated by `extensions_vk.lua` which contains a whitelist of extensions to be made available.
+It is generated by `extensions_vk.lua` which contains a enablelist of extensions to be made available.

 The framework triggers this implicitly in the `nvvk::Context` class.